gassayy/gassa.github.io/_posts/2013-07-30-scala-future.md

 + ***executor(Runnable)*** is similar to the execute() function of the Java Executor, which takes a runnable object as a parameter and schedules the runnable with its context.
 + ***reportFailure(Throwable)*** takes a `Throwable` object, it is called whenever some task throws an exception.

-In Scala, the `ExecutionContext` companion object contains an default execution context named ***global***, which internally uses a ForkJoinPool instance.
-In practice, the creation of `ExecutionContext` is normally  transparent to developers since application framework or the management component of the execution environment may abstract it away.
+In Scala, the `ExecutionContext` companion object contains an default execution context named ***global***, which internally uses a `ForkJoinPool` .
+In practice, the creation of `ExecutionContext` is normally  transparent to developers since application framework or the management component of the execution environment will supply it.
 For example, developers can import the default global execution context in the `scala.concurrent` package.

 For learning purpose, The following code <sup>[1](#footnote1)</sup> shows how to fork an execution context with two thread worker and create a new execution context by calling the `fromExecutorService` method.